Skip to main content

 APS Connections Marketplace

 Current Ad Lightning publisher partners and new customers alike can take advantage of our partnership with Amazon Publisher Services (APS) Marketplace.
-The integration not only provides more effective ad quality protection against malware but also offers a turnkey way for shared partners to enable the ADL script across all of their demand.
-Learn more here.
+The integration not only provides more effective ad quality protection against malware, but also offers a turnkey way for shared partners to enable the Ad Lightning script across all of their demand.

 Blocking Configuration Options